Have an Honest College Money Talk Before It’s Too Late

 Talk Money Before Searching for Colleges

-Reveal to them your REAL EFC (expected family contribution) as you know it to be, not as the federal government (FAFSA) or college says it is!
+Reveal your REAL SAI (Student Aid Index) to them as you know it to be, not as the federal government (FAFSA) or college says it is!

-[How to use your EFC to create a strategic college list.]
+[How to use your SAI to create a strategic college list.]

 If you were looking to buy a house, you wouldn’t consider a neighborhood with million dollar homes when you know very well the bank will approve you for half a million (no matter how much you are trying to please your family, impress your friends, or try to live beyond your means).